richrarobi/zeegolink/README.md

 functions.
 In the python folder, a file zlocal_c.py is the zlocal.py on my pi system c.
 It drives a Pimoroni blinkt.
 I have already published a go version of this, that I could have used.

+Currently having an issue with zmq when a reply server is stopped, the request will not then reconnect after restart.
+This doesn't seem to happen with nanomsg- mangos....

 Output from example zreqtest.go is in output.txt